Step 1 – Choose a Product Category

 The consumers you want to target will affect the product category you choose.

-For example, if I want to target new moms, that may point me towards product categories/subcategories such as nursing & feeding (burp cloths, bibs, nursing covers, etc.) or crib bedding & blankets.
+For example, if I want to target new moms, that may point me towards a product category such as nursing & feeding (burp cloths, bibs, nursing covers, etc.) or crib bedding & blankets.

 On the other hand, if I want to target bakers, that would align me with the “kitchen linens” category (e.g. aprons, oven mitts, tea towels, etc.).